 4. Development of research and writing skills; being able to acquire useful and accurate data; interpretation of same; assessing the useful limits of such data

 These skills are useful no matter what kind of professional path you end up taking.
-Having some quantitative chops is a big asset in many fields, and companies will often place a premium on this (e.g., Renaissance Technologies)
+Having some quantitative chops is a big asset in many fields, and companies will often place a premium on this.

 Location and Times